Advertisement

 An English class discussion on a novel about the Warsaw Ghetto is directed in such a way that it becomes a conversation about what students can do to combat injustice they witness in their own lives.
 A journal-writing session first includes a discussion on what it must feel like to be a foster child.
 A lesson aimed specifically at emotional skills has students naming conflicts that create the most stress for them and coming up with ways to abate that stress.
 And teachers working on an interdisciplinary Web project on genocide meet to come up with ways to engage the students on a personal, emotional level.

-Powerful as such lessons are, the less visible aspect of social and emotional learning at BF is equally as important because it subtly infiltrates every aspect of school life:
+Powerful as such lessons are, the less visible aspect of social and emotional learning at Benjamin Franklin is equally important because it subtly infiltrates every aspect of school life:

 Principal Tony Bencivenga leads a sixth-grade workshop on social and emotional learning.